Do you remember when you met the person that is your closest friend today?

-Sure, your time together in algebra and soccer practice leads you to talk about other things sometimes, but at this point, you might feel weird just texting them to say, “want to come over and watch a movie.”
+Sure, your time together in algebra and soccer practice sometimes leads you to talk about other things, but at this point, you might feel weird just texting them to say, “want to come over and watch a movie.”

 SHARED EXPERIENCE ROOTS are where we collect + create EMOTIONAL INTIMACY ROOTS in our friendships.

 If you and R just sat in math class for hours and hours, you’d learn lots about each other.
 If a friend-of-a-friend told you about R, you’d learn someone else’s perception, but actually participating in life with R creates a different kind of connection.
 You two are “doing” and not “telling.”